-With beauty stretching out in every direction, the experience was hard to beat.
+With beauty stretching out in every direction — not to mention the first-ever Great Lakes Pirate Festival on June 20, 2020 — a visit to Mackinac Island is hard to beat.
 We took breaks along the scenic route to skip stones, marvel at the “Mighty Mac” (that’s the Mackinac Bridge) and check out cave-like rock formations.
 We returned to our hotel and then cooled off with ice cream while the clickety-clack tune of horseshoes played in the distance.

 It was my family’s fourth annual visit to the island, and we’ve stayed each year at the Grand Hotel, taking advantage of discounted rates the hotel typically offers on various dates.
 Between the old-fashioned lawn games, dressing up for dinner, sipping tea on the world’s largest porch and the nightly entertainment that looks straight out of Dirty Dancing, “America’s Summer Place” lives up to its reputation.

 But it’s the island itself that brings us and so many families back each year.
 You’ll find a slower pace, endless charming old cottages, rocky beaches and more blue water than you thought possible.
 Kids will love exploring parks and historic sites, sampling fudge and seeing butterflies galore.
 And there’s not a single auto in sight.

 “This is kind of like Americana back in the ’50s and ’60s,” says Tim Hygh, CEO at the Mackinac Island Convention and Visitors Bureau.
 “Kids get to play and do the kind of things we got to do when we were kids.
 This is a very comfortable place to go.”

 And the activities are endless.